inarizushi/fungus-site/docs/commands/itween_commands.md

-Duration | System.Single | The time in seconds the animation will take to complete Ease Type | Fungus.iTween+EaseType | The shape of the easing curve applied to the animation Loop Type | Fungus.iTween+LoopType | The type of loop to apply once the animation has completed Wait Until Finished | System.Boolean | Wait until the tween has finished before executing the next command
+Duration | System.Single | The time in seconds the animation will take to complete Ease Type | Fungus.iTween+EaseType | The shape of the easing curve applied to the animation Loop Type | Fungus.iTween+LoopType | The type of loop to apply once the animation has completed Stop Previous Tweens | System.Boolean | Stop any previously added iTweens on this object before adding this iTween Wait Until Finished | System.Boolean | Wait until the tween has finished before executing the next command

 ## Look To